Creeping woodsorrel is a common lawn weed.

 Be sure to check back and see how well it works!

 UPDATE: One month has passed and the new grass is coming in very nicely, without any creeping woodsorrel.
-I do have some rouge curly lettuce (left) and the oregano planted on purpose (right), but the creeping woodsorrel is currently a minority in this patch of lawn!
+I do have some rogue curly lettuce (left) and the oregano planted on purpose (right), but the creeping woodsorrel is currently a minority in this patch of lawn!

 I hope this information inspires you to grow more of your own food.
 You can ask your garden questions on my Home page.